salomonalb/advice-generator-app/README.md

 This project is based on a [challenge from Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).

-It consists of an app that fecths a random advice from [Advice Slip JSON API](https://api.adviceslip.com/) and updates the DOM with it whenever the button is clicked.
+It consists of an app that fetches a random advice from [Advice Slip JSON API](https://api.adviceslip.com/) and updates the DOM with it whenever the button is clicked.

 Its made with HTML, SCSS and Typescript.